 What parents need to know

 Parents need to know that Spirit: Stallion of the Cimarron is a 2002 movie about a wild mustang stallion that cannot be tamed in the "Wild West."
 The scenes of Spirit being taken away from his family, and subsequent scenes of Spirit's cruel treatment while men try to "break" him, may be too intense at times for younger or more sensitive viewers.
 The soldiers use guns and treat Spirit harshly, applying whips and spurs.
 The blacksmith makes an unsuccessful attempt to brand him.
 While trying to break Spirit, after all else fails, Spirit is left tied to a post for three days in the hot sun with no food and water.
 Frequent peril, including a near-drowning scene in which horses are trapped in raging rapids.
 Characters are in peril and it appears that one has been killed.
 There's a fire and a chase scene.
 The Native American boy is portrayed as brave, compassionate, and honorable.
-Some families may be concerned that all of the white males are portrayed as brutal and insensitive.

 What's the story?

-In this animated horse tale, Spirit is born (in a discreet G-rated scene) to a loving mare and grows up in a paradise of mountains and plains, with plenty to eat and drink and freedom to run as far as he can dream.
+In this animated horse tale, Spirit is born to a loving mare and grows up in a paradise of mountains and plains, with plenty to eat and drink and freedom to run as far as he can dream.
 He becomes the leader of the pack of horses, and watches out for his group to keep them safe from predators.
-His curiosity leads him to investigate a campsite, and he is captured by cavalry soldiers.
-A brutal commander tries to break him, but even starvation does not make him submit.
-Spirit escapes with an Indian boy named Little Creek and they grow to care for each other.
+His curiosity leads him to investigate a campsite, and he's captured by cavalry soldiers.
+A brutal commander tries to break him, but even starvation doesn't make him submit.
+Spirit escapes with an Indian boy named Little Creek, and they grow to care for each other.
 Spirit also cares for Little Creek's pretty palomino, Rain.
 But Spirit still will not let anyone ride him.
-Little Creek sends Spirit back to his home, but he is captured again and has many more adventures before returning to his family.
+Little Creek sends Spirit back to his home, but he's captured again and has many more adventures before returning to his family.

 Is it any good?